Top 30 FAQs

 Premium Rental Search specializes in Ericeira homes with fast, stable fiber internet, private offices, and quiet outdoor space for your D8 remote work lifestyle.

-7. Can I sign a short-term furnished rental in Ericeira and later extend to a 12-month lease for my Visa in 2026?
+7. Can I sign a short-term rental in Ericeira and later extend to a 12-month lease for my Visa in 2026?

 Consulates and AIMA require a single 12-month registered lease from day one of your Visa application, pre-arranged and confirmed before submission.
 Starting with tourist or short-term rentals, then upgrading, creates documentation gaps that trigger rejections.
 We identify Ericeira landlords in 2026 who understand Visa requirements, lock in 12-month terms in advance, and coordinate move-in dates with your permit issuance to eliminate gaps.
-Most approved Ericeira expats secure housing 2–3 months before visa submission.

 8. What utilities and internet standards do AIMA and consulates expect for Ericeira D8 applicants in 2026?